 to obtain the contact information of your agency POC.

-Given references, students will describe the Policy and Doctrine, the relationship between EW and SIGINT, the SEWOC concept and the different groups dealing with EW in NATO.the different stakeholders operating in the Electromagnetic Spectrum.
+Given references, students will describe the Policy and Doctrine, the relationship and coordination mechanisms between EW and SIGINT, the SEWOC concept and the different groups dealing with EW in NATO.the different stakeholders operating in the Electromagnetic Spectrum.

-Given references, students will describe the different assets employed by NATO and NATO countries, and how the new technologies can contribute to the EW.
+Given references, students will describe the different assets employed by NATO and NATO countries.

-Given references, students will explain the EW radar techniques and propagation, and the NATO experiences in recent operations in the different operational environments.
+Given references, students will explain the EW radar techniques and propagation.

 The primary target population for this course are military officers (OF-2 through OF-5) and NCOs (OR-7 through OR-9), or civilian equivalent, assigned to a post within NATO.
 If seats are available, NSO will consider applications from NATO nations in the rank of (OF-1) and (OR5-OR6) who are considered the secondary target population for this course.
 All students planning on attending the N3-21 NATO Joint Electronic Warfare Course must have a basic working knowledge of Electronic Warfare prior to attending this course in order to achieve the course objectives.

 ||English 3333 IAW STANAG 6001